-Not a Day at The Beach!
-For a while I was thinking that I might actually start a blog about the job hunting tips I learned whilst I was unemployed, but it never really got off the ground, and I have a hard enough time making sure I have new(ish) content for this blog, so it died a quiet death, but I do feel I have a few useful hints (IMHO) for folks, so I will be sprinkling these tips in over the next little while.
+For a while, I thought that I might start a blog about the job-hunting tips I learned while I was unemployed.
+Still, it never really got off the ground, and I have a hard enough time making sure I have new(ish) content for this blog, so it died a quiet death, but I do feel I have a few useful hints (IMHO) for folks, so I will be sprinkling these tips in over the next little while.

-This current post triggered from another blogger posting 6 Tips for Working a Career Fair, which is one of the places you should be frequenting, if you are looking for a job.
-These events are effectively cattle calls, and don’t expect to get a job when attending this kind of event, but you might make a contact or meet someone you know who may help you out later, so I think attending these are not a complete waste of time.
+This current post was triggered by another blogger posting 6 Tips for Working a Career Fair, which is one of the places you should be frequenting if you are looking for a job.
+These events are effectively cattle calls and you don’t expect to get a job when attending this kind of event, but you might make contact or meet someone you know who may help you out later, so I think following these is not a complete waste of time.

-- Simply dumping your resume on the desk or table and walking away.
-I don’t care if you are not a “people person”, you need to at least introduce yourself, say hello and attempt to have at least a 1 minute talk with who(m)ever is working the booth.
-If they give you the brush off, that is fine, maybe don’t leave your resume, but YOU are looking for the job, not them.
+- Dump your resume on the desk or table and walk away.
+I don’t care if you are not a “people person”.
+You need to introduce yourself at least, say hello and attempt to have at least a 1-minute talk with who(m)ever is working the booth.
+If they give you the brush-off, that is fine.
+Maybe don’t leave your resume, but YOU are looking for the job, not them.

-- Arrogance, that is not well founded, is a killer for me.
-If you are good at what you do, but act like you don’t want my job, and you pretty much tell me that, I’ll grant your wish (i.e. I will lose your resume).
-You can be confident, you can be sure of yourself, but it is a fine line between that and arrogance.
+- Arrogance, which is not well-founded, is a killer for me.
+If you are good at what you do but act like you don’t want my job, and you tell me that, I’ll grant your wish (i.e. I will lose your resume).
+You can be confident and sure of yourself, but it is a fine line between that and arrogance.

 - Simply show up and start taking the “swag” from the table before talking to anyone.
 Yes, it is supposed to be free stuff, but come on, you need a free pen that bad?